indeedeng/iwf/README.md

 Application can start a workflow instance with a `workflowId` for any workflow definition.
 A workflow instance is called `WorkflowExecution`. iWF server returns `runId` of UUID as the identifier of the WorkflowExecution.
 The runId is globally unique.

-WorkflowId uniqueness: At anytime, there must be at most one WorkflowExecution running with the same workflowId.
-However, after a previous WorkflowExecution finished running (in any closed status), application may start a new WorkflowExecutions with the same workflowId using appropriate `IdReusePolicy`.

-There must be at least one WorkflowState being executed for a running WorkflowExecution.
-The instance of WorkflowState is called `StateExecution`.

 :warning: Note:
 > Depends on the context, the only word `workflow` may mean WorkflowExecution(most commonly), WorkflowDefinition or both.

+For a running WorkflowExecution, there must be at least one `WorkflowState` being executed, otherwise the workflow execution will complete.
+An execution instance of WorkflowState is called `StateExecution`, which by identified `StateExecutionId`.
+A `StateExecutionId` is formatted as `<StateId>-<Number>`. `StateId` is defined by workflow state definition, while `Number` is how many times this `StateId` has been executed.
+StateExecutionId is only unique within the workflow execution.

+WorkflowId uniqueness and reuse: For the same workflowId, there must be at most one WorkflowExecution running at anytime.
+However, after a previous WorkflowExecution finished running (in any closed status), application may start a new WorkflowExecution with the same workflowId using appropriate `IdReusePolicy`.

 ### Commands
 These are the three command types: